 Jerusalem artichokes like well drained soil and while they are rather undemanding you need to keep one thing in mind.
 They will grow large in height, much like sunflowers and will cast a considerable shade at anything close to them.
 Do not plant them right next to vegetables or flowers that don’t do well in shade.
 The fact that they grow so tall also calls for staking and support in the latter part of the year.
 We had to tie ours to the fence to prevent them from falling over during windy weather.

 You can see we planted them in a rather shady spot in the garden and they grew very tall.
 They only really got sunshine once they outgrew the fence and compost bin.
-If you wonder which plant actually is the jerusalem artichoke – it is the tallest plant shown to the left of my husband.
+If you wonder which plant actually is the jerusalem artichoke – it is the tallest plant shown to the left of the grown up in the picture below.
 You can see why it is also called sunchoke.
 It belongs to the same family as daisies and sunflowers.
 Look at the yellow flowers towering over everything!

 How to Plant Jerusalem Artichokes?

 As preparation all you need to do is dig out weeds and grasses.
 In our case we did not even remove the grass since we just wanted something to cover the compost bin.
 However if you plan to plant jerusalem artichokes for harvesting reasons you should follow these steps.

 Plant the tubers 5-15cm (2-6 inches) deep and about 30-40 cm (12 -16 inches) apart.
 When the plants are about 30cm (1 foot) tall make sure to keep the soil moist but not too wet.
 We mulched ours with grass clippings to retain soil moisture.
 Stake and support the plant where needed – they grow huge!